 Woodland Edge Seed Mix

 This seed mix is a specially selected mixture of grasses and wild native woodland flowers that will bloom in spring and early summer.
 It needs some shade.
+Woodland edge is a particularly important habitat for a number of invertebrates, including some bumblebees.
 Please note that this seed mix includes poisonous Digitalis.
-The bluebells in the mix are native, not Spanish, and harvested under DEFRA licence in our supplier's own woodland.
+The bluebells in the mix are native, not Spanish, and harvested under DEFRA licence.
 We also sell Bluebell bulbs on their own.
-This wildflower seed has guaranteed UK origin and provenance.
+This wildflower seed has guaranteed UK origin and provenance and the grasses are certified.

 20% native wildflower seed and 80% certified grasses.